 - Make it easier for decision makers to trust insights created by the same people they have relied on for years

-First, people should be able access the data that they need at all times.
+First, people should be able to access the data that they need at all times.

-Secondly, have a catalogue of tools for data transformations and visualisations.
-This selection of tools should fit your use-cases, the skill-level of your people and can evolve over time.
+Secondly, have a catalog of tools for data transformations and visualizations.
+His selection of tools should fit your use-cases the skill-level of your people and can evolve.

-Lastly, provide a secure, governed environment to share datasets, dashboards and algorithms effectively with internal or external stakeholders.
+Lastly, provide a secure, governed environment to effectively share datasets, dashboards, and algorithms with internal or external stakeholders.

 Free up time

 BI cases are solved faster and more effectively by analysts or data scientists who know your organization.
-Once they start to produce useful data products, decision makers in the organization will want more…and more..
+Now they start to produce useful data products, decision-makers in the organization will want more and more.

-The time of enabled analysts is extremely valuable.
+The time of enabled analysts is precious.
 Don’t let them waste their time.
-Do not let them maintain existing datasets, dashboards or algorithms.
+Do not let them maintain existing datasets, dashboards, or algorithms.

 Free up analyst time.
 Identify recurring tasks and automate them.
-Standardize, versionize and monitor data pipelines, streamline data models and manage dependencies automatically, streamline communication, automate data model documentation and user management.
+Standardize, version, and monitor data pipelines, streamline data models and manage dependencies automatically, streamline communication, automate data model documentation and user management.

 The above tasks are time-consuming but generic.

-However standardising and automating these tasks requires a different skill-set than analysts and data-scientists typically have.
-If you want to keep your analysts focused on valuable work you need to hire a team that can enable them and free up their time.
+However, standardizing and automating these tasks requires a different skill-set than analysts and data-scientists typically have.
+If you want to keep your analysts focused on valuable work, you need to hire a team that can enable them and frees up their time.

-Instead of outsourcing the entire creation process of dashboards and algorithms, we think you should involve your business analysts, and help them to become more self-reliant and hyper efficient.
+Instead of outsourcing the entire creation process of dashboards and algorithms, we think you should involve your business analysts and help them become more self-reliant and hyper-efficient.